Benedictteo05/OSA_notes/Application Security/L0 - Best Practices & Vulnerabilities Info.md

 4. If the response does not issue a new session cookie, then the application may be vulnerable to Session Fixation.

 ### How to prevent Session Fixation Attack
-- To generate new set of `session_id` or tokens each time a user logs in and invalidate the old a
+- To generate new set of `session_id` or tokens each time a user logs in and invalidate the old ones if any.
+- Add additional `session_id` to circumvent the default behaviors.
+- Perform session timeout.

 ### Cryptographic Failures
 - Not properly protecting sensitive data